-North West has also adopted a Corporate Disclosure Policy which is reviewed by the Board on a regular basis.
+North West also has a Corporate Disclosure Policy which is reviewed by the Board on a regular basis.
 Quarterly and annual disclosure and financial packages are reviewed by the Disclosure Committee of Management prior to being recommended for Board approval and CEO/CFO certification of annual filings.